1976 Republican Party presidential primaries

-From August 16 to August 19, 1976, voters of the Republican Party chose its nominee for president in the 1976 United States presidential election.
-The major candidates were incumbent President Gerald Ford and former Governor of California Ronald Reagan.
+From January 6 to July 14, 1976, voters of the Republican Party chose its nominee for president in the 1976 United States presidential election.
+The major candidates were incumbent President Gerald Ford and former governor of California Ronald Reagan.
 After a series of primary elections and caucuses, neither secured a majority of the delegates before the convention.

-The 1976 election marks the first time that Republican primaries or caucuses were held in every state and D.C.; the Democrats had done so in 1972.
-It was also the last election in which the Republican nominee was undetermined at the start of the party's national convention.
+This was the last election in which the Republican nominee was undetermined at the start of the party's national convention.